hankzhang2003/spotify-billboard-analysis/README.md

 H<sub>a</sub> = Music today does not have the same energy, danceability, loudness, valence, and tempo as music of 60 years ago.

-\alpha = 0.05, can be set to 0.02 if we want an even higher level of certainty.
+&alpha; = 0.05, can be set to 0.02 if we want an even higher level of certainty.

 ### Two-sample t-test Results